iterorganization/SimDB/docs/design.md

 ### Register the simulation locally using the imasdb CLI

-### Depost the simulation remotely using the imasdb CLI
+### Deposit the simulation remotely using the imasdb CLI

-## Contents of the metadata file pro-forma
+## Contents of the metadata file proforma

-The pro-forma file contains the value descriptions.
+The proforma file contains the value descriptions.
 Text lines beginning # are ignored.
 Names without values are not ingested.

 | Name | Value description |